What Is a Lemon Law Buyback?

 What Makes a Car a Lemon?

-If you have a new, leased, or used car in California with serious problems that can’t be fixed after a reasonable number of attempts, the vehicle may be considered a lemon.
+If you have a new or leased car with serious problems that can’t be fixed after a reasonable number of attempts, the vehicle may be considered a lemon.
 The manufacturer is then required to replace the car or give you your money back.

 Here are a few things to keep in mind if you think your car might be a lemon: